ilyastartsdata/python-libraries/README.md

 9. Webinar.
 Studying without a teacher at Scikit-learn and introduction to the final project
 10. Webinar.
 Consultation on the final project
 11. Final Project

+**Part 2**

+1. Webinar.
+Introduction to the classification task, task definition and data preparation
+2. Webinar.
+Data analysis and statistical hypothesis testing
+3. Webinar.
+Building a classification model
+4. Webinar.
+Evaluation and interpretation of the model obtained, discussion of the course project

+---

 ## Installing / Getting started